 Yes, I say “about.”
 You get a little bit of wiggle room because you always lose a little bit of voltage between the transformer and the track.
 How much depends on how many feeder wires you run to the track and the condition of the track.
-You can measure the drop with a hand-held multimeter to get an idea of just how much wiggle room you have.
+You can measure the drop with a basic hand-held multimeter to get an idea of just how much wiggle room you have.
 Set the multimeter to measure AC voltage, take the train off the track, turn on the transformer, then touch the leads on the multimeter to the center rail and one outer rail.
 A cheap old-school analog multimeter makes it easier to see the variance.

 Similarly, you want to make sure you aren’t drawing any more amperage than your transformer can handle.
 You can approximate the amperage of your transformer using this calculator.
 Look up the model at Postwarlionel.com if you don’t know the wattage.
 Enter 18 or 19 for the voltage.

 Every motor, every light, and every accessory you run increases your amperage requirements, so if you have anything more than a basic layout, it’s a good idea to get one large transformer for your trains, and use smaller, inexpensive transformers for lights and accessories.
 Or if you have a very large layout with a lot of lights, you may need a large transformer for lights too.
 Each miniature light bulb on your layout consumes about .2 amps.
-A cheap 40w starter-set transformer can power about 25 bulbs if you set them at 8 volts.
+A cheap 40w starter-set tranny can power about 25 bulbs if you set them at 8 volts.
 If you need a cheap power source for lighting, I wrote a guide to adapting a PC power supply for the purpose.

 To wire the ammeter, run a wire from the A post of your transformer, or whichever post you’ve connected to the center rail of your track, to one post of the ammeter.
 Then run a wire from the other post of the ammeter to the center rail.
 You’re just splicing it in to your power lead.